pirocorp/Block-Chain-Based-Payment-System/Guides/Identity_Scafolding_Problem.md

 # Identity Scafolding Problem Troubleshooting

-1.Close Visual Studio.
+1. Close Visual Studio.

-2.Open a command prompt (powershell) and change directories to the project location.
+2. Open a command prompt (powershell) and change directories to the project location.

-3.Make sure the aspnet-codegenerator tool is installed on your machine by executing this command:
+3. Make sure the aspnet-codegenerator tool is installed on your machine by executing this command:

 ```powershell
 dotnet tool install -g dotnet-aspnet-codegenerator
 ```

-4.Add Microsoft.VisualStudio.Web.CodeGeneration.Design package to the project if it does not already exist in your project.
+4. Add Microsoft.VisualStudio.Web.CodeGeneration.Design package to the project if it does not already exist in your project.

 ```powershell
 Install-Package Microsoft.VisualStudio.Web.CodeGeneration.Design
 ```

-5.Add Microsoft.EntityFrameworkCore.Design package to the project if it does not already exist in your project.
+5. Add Microsoft.EntityFrameworkCore.Design package to the project if it does not already exist in your project.

 ```powershell
 Install-Package Microsoft.EntityFrameworkCore.Design
 ```

-6.Run the following command where YourDbContext.Namespace.ApplicationDbContext is the namespace to your DbContext:
+6. Run the following command where YourDbContext.Namespace.ApplicationDbContext is the namespace to your DbContext:

 ```powershell
 dotnet aspnet-codegenerator identity -dc YourDbContext.Namespace.ApplicationDbContext